Skip to content

 Claude's consistent losses.
 Claude generates no images, has only limited voice support, and its free tier is capped tightly enough that heavy free users will bounce off it.
 It has no consumer hardware, no search engine, no office suite behind it.
 If your workflow depends on one vendor doing everything, Claude is not that vendor — and Anthropic seems comfortable with that.

 The practical consequence: almost nobody should ask "which AI assistant is best?"
 The productive question is "which one is best for the two or three tasks I actually repeat every week?"
-Everything below is organized around answering that faster.
+Everything below in this Claude comparison is organized around answering that faster.

 The Claude comparison master table: six rivals, one view